Welcome to the North Carolina State Council Columbiettes Website

 We are ordinary ladies who are proud of reaching out and helping those less fortunate by meeting the needs of the people in their communities and around the world.
 We are also committed to the preservation of family life.
 We are an organization that addresses the religious needs of the church and community where we live, worship, work and play.

-Below is a sampling of projects that our Auxiliaries have executed in the 2023 – 2024 Columbiette Year
+Below is a sampling of projects that our Auxiliaries have executed in the 2024 – 2025 Columbiette Year

-Partnership with the Knights:
+Council Cooperation and/or Partnership with the Knights:

 Community Service: